our signature skylines

 From a spark of acrylic to a world of wonder.

-Pivoting from a successful run in tech, I jumped into what I thought would be a fun detour about fifteen years ago—landing in a small art reproduction company with big ambitions.
-Artist recruiting, giclée printing, laser cutting, lucite framing—my job was like being handed the keys to the kingdom for a wannabe art maven, aspiring designer, and perpetual tinkerer.
+Pivoting from a successful run in tech, I jumped into what I thought would be a fun detour about fifteen years ago—landing in a preeminent art reproduction company with big ambitions.
+Artist recruiting, giclée printing, laser cutting, lucite framing—it was like being handed the keys to the kingdom for a wannabe art maven, aspiring designer, and perpetual tinkerer.
 Creative, inventive, and just the right amount of obsessive.

 Fast forward through a few twists (an investment backer who fired the leadership team, a tough start-up stint with no income, a long stretch back in corporate life), and I couldn’t shake the itch.
 During those years in the art industry, I’d fallen hard—for acrylic.

 Why acrylic?
 Because it’s magic.
 Clear and modern, but also bold and playful.
 I loved the one–inch flame-polished frames, the layered shadow boxes with linen backers, the luminous neon mirror boxes.
-At the time I conceived of this business, I was most inspired by a piece from my childhood: a vintage acrylic window box from the 1970s: three panels, layered inside a frame, creating a three-dimensional image that felt alive.
+But at the time I conceived hey acrylic!, I was most inspired by a piece from my childhood: a vintage acrylic window box from the 1970s: three panels, layered inside a frame, creating a three-dimensional image that felt alive.
 Back then, it was negatives sandwiched between panes.
 Today?
 We can print right on the acrylic.

 That was the spark.
 I wanted people like me—people without giant art budgets—to collect unique, meaningful objects for their homes.
 Art you don’t just hang, but live with.